Bounded and invertible Toeplitz products on vector weighted Bergman spaces of the polydisc: Statement of the result

 \item[(ii)] If both (\ref{eq:Sarasonpolydisc}) and (\ref{eq:infcondpolydisc}) hold, then and $T_fT_{\overline g}$ is bounded and invertible on $A_\alpha^p(\mathbb D^n)$.
 Moreover,

 \end{itemize} \end{theorem}

-For the proof of the necessity in Theorem \ref{theo:boundinvertpolydisc}, we will adapt the proof of the necessity condition (\ref{eq:sarasonp}) for the boundedness of the Toeplitz products in \cite{Miao}.
+For the proof of the necessary part in Theorem \ref{theo:boundinvertpolydisc}, we will adapt the proof of the necessary condition (\ref{eq:sarasonp}) for the boundedness of the Toeplitz products in \cite{Miao}.
 For the sufficient part, we define product B\'ekoll\'e-Bonami weights and use the corresponding estimate of the Bergman projection of the polydisc. .2cm In the next section, we provide some useful results needed later.
-Proposition \ref{prop:main1} is proved in section 3 while Theorem \ref{theo:main2} is considered in section 4 where we also provide a proof of the estimate of the positive Bergman projection that does not use extrapolation.
-The proof in \cite{PR} uses extrapolation.
-A generalization to the tube domain over the first octant that is the product of upper-half planes is considered in section 5.
-In section 6, we characterize bounded and invertible Toeplitz products on Bergman spaces of the unit polydisc $\mathbb D^n$, extending the result of \cite{LS}.
-Some comments are made in the last section.
+Theorem \ref{theo:boundinvertpolydisc} is proved in Section 3.

 As usual, given two positive quantities $A$ and $B$, the notation $A\lesssim B$ (resp. $A\gtrsim B$) means that $A\le CB$ (resp. $B\le CA$) for some absolute positive constant $C$.
 The notation $A\backsimeq B$ mean that $A\lesssim B$ and $B\lesssim A$.
 We will use $C(p)$ to say that the constant $C$ depends only on $p$.